-Since September 2017, I'm lecturer (= assistant professor) in robotics at the University of Plymouth, United Kingdom.
-My research focuses on social robotics, with a particular focus on child-robot interaction and robotics for education.
+From September 2017 until March 2018, I was lecturer in robotics at the University of Plymouth, United Kingdom.
+My research focused on social robotics, with a particular focus on child-robot interaction and robotics for education.

 From September 2015 to September 2017, I was a Marie Skłodowska-Curie post-doctoral fellow at the University of Plymouth as well, in the robotic group headed by Tony Belpaeme.